Download Itinerary

 Today we explore Lisbon, Portugal’s hilly capital.
 Lisbon is Europe's second-oldest capital (after Athens), once home to the world's greatest explorers like Vasco da Gama, Magellan and Prince Henry the Navigator, becoming the first true world city, the capital of an empire spreading over all continents, from South America to Asia.

 This city is truly an enticing tangle of past and present, funky and old-fashioned, restored and revitalized.
 For many this is one of Europe's most enjoyable cities.
-We will explore many of Lisbon's most colorful neighborhoods on foot.
+We will explore many of Lisbon's most colourful neighbourhoods on foot.
 Bairro Alto and Chiado are picturesque working class quarters dating from the 16th century that have traditionally been the city's bohemian haunt of artists and writers.
-A stroll through the Moorish Alfama district takes use through a tangle of medieval streets topped by São Jorge Castle from where we take in a panoramic view of this vibrant city.
+A stroll through the Moorish Alfama district takes us through a tangle of medieval streets topped by São Jorge Castle.
 Baixa is Lisbon’s historic downtown (lower town), gridded with streets and dotted with major squares.

 Overnight in Lisbon.